svenuscf/ansible-cisco-upgrade/README.md

 Group variables are stored in the **group_vars/** sub-directory.
 Use ```ansible-vault``` to encrypt when necessary.

-All IOS XE images should be placed at the **images/** sub-directory.
+All IOS/IOS-XE images should be placed under the **images/** sub-directory.

 Playbooks breaks down into 4 phases with 4 individual playbooks:
-1. **cleanup-flash.yaml**       - Clean up any unused firmware files to make space on the switche flash.
+1. **cleanup-flash.yaml**       - Clean up any unused firmware files to make space on the switch flash.
 2. **upload-image-scp.yaml**    - Upload image file, if not already exist on the switch.
 This playbook uses SCP to copy file.
 3. **tftp-upload-image.yaml**   - In some cases, when SCP is not available on the devices, use TFTP to transfer image file.
 4. **file-validity-check.yaml** - Check the md5 checksum against calculated value on the host to verify validity of the file post upload.